 The medication treatment of bipolar disorder is one of the biggest challenges in the field of psychiatry.
 The patient with bipolar disorder can be compared with someone balancing on a tight rope between mania and depression.
 Adding too much weight on one side can lead to a collapse.
 Effective treatment of bipolar disorder requires profound knowledge, experience, and dedication from the psychiatrist and psychologist involved in the process.
 A large percentage of patients suffering from bipolar disorder need lifelong treatment.

-Psychiatrists treat bipolar disorder with medication belonging to three main categories: mood stabilizers, antipsychotics, and antidepressants.
-Treatment of bipolar depression entails a combination of at least two, sometimes three drugs including antidepressants.
+Psychiatrists treat bipolar disorder with medication belonging to three main categories: mood stabilisers, antipsychotics, and antidepressants.
+Treatment of bipolar depression entails a combination of at least two, sometimes three drugs, including antidepressants.periods

 Antipsychotics

 Antipsychotics such as risperidone, olanzapine, and quetiapine are well established in the treatment of acute manic phase.
-They are mostly used in combination with a mood stabilizer.
-Among them only quetiapine has an approval for relapse prevention and is effective even in bipolar depression.
+They are mostly used in combination with a mood stabiliser.
+Among them, only quetiapine has an approval for relapse prevention and is effective even in bipolar depression.

-The side effect profiles of atypical antipsychotics such as drowsiness and weight gain must be taken into account.
+The side effect profiles of atypical antipsychotics, such as drowsiness and weight gain, must be longer, taken into account.

 Sedatives